sam-vmware/studio_angvertx_pg/README.md

 ```bash
 $ ./gradlew clean
 ```
-#### Testing
+#### ~~Testing~~

+Tests are broke atm due to PAM integration.
+BTW PAM requires either Linux or OSX with ssh enabled to work

-Tests are integration at the moment and per module, since we use Gradle.
-You run tests as in a normal Gradle fashion.
+~~Tests are integration at the moment and per module, since we use Gradle.
+You run tests as in a normal Gradle fashion.~~
 ``` bash
 # Run all the tests
 $ ./gradlew test